 My therapeutic orientation is called Existential Analysis – an approach that has evolved over a hundred or so years from the time of Freud and adopted by pioneering Glasgow Psychiatrist R.D.
 Laing and others seeking to relate to individuals primarily in human terms rather than via their problems and diagnostic labels.

-My overall approach is an integration of many therapeutic ideas and methods that are compatible with viewing the individual as a free, autonomous person capable of creating new paths and directions in his or her life in a world full of challenges and obstacles to be overcome.
+Existential Analysis as I practice it isn’t a fixed system repeated the same way by each practitioner, but a way of creatively exploring experience with an emphasis on truth and honesty in relationship.
+My overall approach is an integration of many therapeutic ideas and methods that are compatible with viewing the individual as a free, autonomous person capable of creating new paths and directions in his or her life in a world full of internal and external challenges and obstacles to be overcome.
 Existential Analysis seeks to resist the attempts at reducing the person to fit into a diagnostic label, category or psychological model of ‘normality’ or ‘abnormality’.
 Instead recognising thoughts, feelings and behaviours as being part of the spectrum of an individual’s human nature as he or she interacts and is affected by his or her internal, social, work, political, economic, spiritual and family environment.
 The question then becomes whether we are making our way through life in a skilful, aware, self-supporting manner, or whether we are making life harder than it has to be, by for example, limiting our awareness through habits, insecurities, fears, falseness and choices that do not serve our needs, welfare or relationships with others.

 I view my job as one of helping empower motivated people to know themselves better, to overcome their internal and external obstacles to a well-lived life and help them ‘heal’ themselves by coming to terms with their own truth.
+This is achieved by cultivating the most honest and truthful relationship possible.
 I use a whole range of skills and methods to this end, making the process interesting, engaging and challenging.
-My personal philosophy in therapy is driven by the belief that developing personal authenticity is central to good mental health and strong relationships, with authenticity at the heart of the therapeutic relationship.
+My personal philosophy in therapy is driven by the belief that developing personal authenticity is central to change, good mental health and strong relationships, with authenticity at the heart of the therapeutic relationship.
 Personal authenticity is a commitment to being aware of and completely honest with yourself at any given moment; living your values, and being as genuine as possible in relation to others, whilst having the skills to protect yourself and meet your needs effectively.
 The actual therapeutic part of the relationship between me and my patient is founded on a truthful, trusting alliance that we form with one another.

 If you are unsure about whether counselling, psychotherapy or personal development work are appropriate ways to address your needs, or whether I am the right therapist for you, I offer an initial meeting for a reduced fee where we can meet informally to discuss things with no obligation to continue.
 Confidentiality and privacy applies to any meetings we have.
 You can also read my blog post “Getting the most from your sessions: the learning mindset” to help you get a better understanding of what is involved in therapeutic work.